ZiCog/parallax-scrape/README.md

 node.js program to Download a forum page from forums.parallax.com and extract posts as plain text.

+The text of posts is reformatted to 80 column width.
+Quote blocks within posts are indented for clarity.
+Code blocks within posts are output as is, no reformatting.
+Links to attachments to posts are extracted.
 Output goes to standard output.

 Install